What is removal of a tailbone cyst?

 If the cyst is infected, your healthcare provider may make a cut in the skin, remove any hair, and drain any pus that has formed.
 Your provider may try to remove the whole cyst or may just leave the cyst open to allow it to drain completely.
 If there is no infection, the provider may remove the whole cyst and close the cut in the skin with stitches.

 What happens after the procedure?

 You may go home that day or stay in the hospital for 1 to 2 days, depending on the procedure and your condition.
 Keep the area as clean as possible.
 It may take as long as 6 months or more for the area to fill in completely with scar tissue if it was left open.
-If it was closed with stitches, they may stay in as long as 2 to 3 weeks.
+If it was closed with stitches, the stitches may stay in as long as 2 to 3 weeks.

-What are the benefits of this procedure?
+What are the risks of this procedure?

 - The cyst could get infected again if it was not removed.

-- You may have infection or bleeding.
+- You may have an infection or bleeding.